vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/02-shipit/README.md

 1. download file [gated-pipeline-02-shipit.yml](gated-pipeline-02-shipit.yml)

-1. edit the file and update the two variables below:
+1. edit the file and update the entries below:
    - YOUR-SENDER-EMAIL-GOES-HERE: replace it with your sender email address
    - [YOUR-EMAIL-GOES-HERE]: replace it with your destination email addresses separated by comma and *keep the brackets*